 Camp Registration: Registration begins March 1, 2019.
 Camp spots will be reserved only after a completed registration packet and tuition are received (payable online, mailed, or dropped off at the Audubon Center Bent of the River office).
 Tuition is $290 per camper per week unless noted.

 Select here to register for Naturalists Camp (Entering Grades 1-4)

 Select here to register for EcoDiscoverers Camp (Entering Grades 5-8)

-Audubon Camp Perks: At the end of each camp, parents and guardians are invited to our Friday afternoon celebration at 3:00 p.m.
-Campers will meet parents and gather in our historic barn for a photo slideshow, craft and project displays, and stories from the week’s adventures.
+Audubon Camp Perks: This year we are offering Audubon Bent of the River Water Bottles and Hats to our campers for a $15.00 donation.
+At the end of each camp, parents and guardians are invited to our Friday afternoon celebration at 3:00 p.m.
+Campers will meet parents and gather in our historic barn for a photo slideshow, craft, and project displays, and stories from the week’s adventures.
 Parents will also receive a link to pictures taken throughout the camp week.
 Your camper can use the pictures to talk more about all the fun things they did at Nature Camp.

 |June 24 - June 28||July 22 - July 26|